Much of the information a criminal would need to open a credit card under your small business name is easily found online.

-While financial institutions continue to make it more difficult, the process remains relatively easy for a cybercriminal.
+While financial institutions continue to make it more difficult, the process remains relatively easy for a cyber-criminal.

-- They find out the name of your company’s corporate officers
+- They find out the name of your company’s corporate officers.

-- They request the company’s EIN from a variety of sources
+- They request the company’s EIN from a variety of sources.

-Often by the time a company discovers the unauthorized account opening, the cybercriminal has already maxed out the credit line ordering merchandise with high resale values.
+By the time a company discovers the unauthorized account opening, the cybercriminal has already maxed out the credit line ordering merchandise with high resale values.
 The small business is left with the bill and a ding to its credit rating.

 Even worse, fewer business credit cards offer the security of stop-loss protection.
 It’s a common feature for consumer credit cards issued to individuals.